-Figure 5.3.3c.
-Scatter plots of simulated versus observed hydraulic heads for calibration targets in the entire model domain, the Colorado and Brazos River alluvium, the Sparta Aquifer, the Weches Formation, the Queen City Aquifer, and the Reklaw Formation for the transient period 1930 to 2010.
+Figure 5.3.3e.
+Histograms of the average hydraulic head residuals for wells in the entire model domain, the Brazos River alluvium, the Sparta Aquifer, the Weches Formation, the Queen City Aquifer, and the Reklaw Formation for the transient period 1930 to 2010.

-Figure 5.3.3d.
-Scatter plots of simulated versus observed hydraulic heads for calibration targets in the Carrizo Aquifer, the Calvert Bluff Formation, the Simsboro Formation, the Hooper Formation and the shallow groundwater flow System for the transient period 1930 to 2010.
+Figure 5.3.3f.
+Histograms of the average hydraulic head residuals for wells in the Carrizo Aquifer, the Calvert Bluff Formation, the Simsboro Aquifer, the Hooper Aquifer, and the shallow groundwater flow system for the transient period 1930 to 2010.